ibaime24/vision-app/README.md

 # Son - AI-Powered Vision Assistance

 I originally made this as a post grad project designed to help my visually impaired dad (also why I call it "Son").
 However, seeing that functionally adjacent products are either being teased and never released or several hundred dollars, I decided to open source this.
 This product is designed to feel as if you have a real vision assistant with you at all times.
-For people who are visually competent, it's also a pretty easy and fun way to interface with AI tools.
-Meta's AI-powered glasses are currently going for upwards of nearly $400.
+For people who are visually impaired, it's also a pretty easy and fun way to interface with AI tools.
+Meta's AI-powered glasses are currently going for upwards of $400.
 If you use Son full-time (100 uses per week), this product will cost about $3 dollars per month.
-With Project Astra nowhere on the horizon, this tool can serve as a cheap and easy way to let visually impaired people interact with the world.
+With Project Aria nowhere on the horizon, this tool can serve as a cheap and easy way to let visually impaired people interact with the world.

 Please feel free to plug in your API keys and set this up on a friend or family member's phone!